What Can the Search Tool Do?

-How to get the tool is one thing, what you can do with it is even more important.
+How to get the search tool is one thing.
+What you can do with it is another.

-Will the solution make your day to day easier or will it introduce a new burden that requires dedicated staff hours to manage?
-How do you tweak the performance or can you?
-How difficult is it to make changes and optimize?
+Will the search solution make your day-to-day easier or will it cause new issues?
+Can you tweak performance?
+How?
+Is it difficult to make changes and optimize?

-If you have a dedicated dev team you’ll have one set of needs while another store who has a dedicated merchandising team with limited technical abilities will have categorically different requirements.
+If you have a dedicated dev team you’ll have one set of needs, while another store with a dedicated merchandising team will have different requirements.

-How much does the tool do on its own, and how much are you responsible for doing?
+How much does the search tool do on its own?
+How much are you responsible for?

 If it’s fully automated, and you want that, are all settings globally set?

 If they’re global, are the settings the same for you as they will be for someone making 300% less revenue, 1/10th your SKU count, 20% of your traffic volume, in a completely different industry, with a team 1/5th your size?

 Maybe, the tool is automated but gives you control to modify settings.
 How much control?
 Do you know the optimal settings for your store?
 How much time and effort will it take for you to trial and error those settings?

 None of this is to say you shouldn’t do it, but can you?

 If not, make sure you’re actually getting a search solution optimized for your needs.
 If you need expert help, make sure it’s included.